 IQ Glass can provide frameless clerestory windows to help maximise the natural light intake and enhance views of the outdoors.
 Opening aluminium windows or slim framed sliding windows can be integrated for ventilation.

-Clerestory windows are ideal for areas where natural light and ventilation are required as well as a necessary amount of privacy such as a bathroom.
+Clerestory or Overstorey windows are ideal for areas where natural light and ventilation are required as well as a necessary amount of privacy such as a bathroom.

-IQ Glass creates frameless clerestory windows using structural glass technology and they are designed bespoke to suit the size of the area they will be installed in.
+IQ Glass creates frameless clerestory or Overstorey windows using structural glass technology and they are designed bespoke to suit the size of the area they will be installed in.

-If there are no other factors to consider the biggest piece of toughened glass produced on the UK is called a Jumbo Sheet which is 6m by 3m.
+If there are no other factors to consider the biggest piece of toughened glass produced in the UK is called a Jumbo Sheet which is 6m by 3m.

 If ventilation is required from these high level windows it is possible to design a minimal and aesthetically attractive clerestory window by integrating opening elements within the structural glass window.